ilanschnell/bitarray/README.rst

 bitarray: efficient arrays of booleans
 ======================================

-This module provides an object type which efficiently represents an array of booleans.
+This library provides an object type which efficiently represents an array of booleans.
 Bitarrays are sequence types and behave very much like usual lists.
 Eight bits are represented by one byte in a contiguous block of memory.
 The user can select between two representations: little-endian